Questions to Ask Your Rabbi

 • Bnei mitzvah should read Hebrew fluently enough to quickly decode a word as soon as they encounter it in the line of text.

-• Decoding is learned over time, and in stages.
-We begin by learning the abgad (alphabet) and the relationship between consonants (letters) and movements (vowels).
+• We begin by learning the abgad (alphabet) and the relationship between letters (consonants) and movements (vowels) in Hebrew.